emsaw721/stacks-on-stacks/README.md

 The user can access the application website here : https://guarded-gorge-65763.herokuapp.com/ .

+This application is formatted for desktop computers, laptop computers, and mobile phones.

 When the user opens the application, they will see the homepage where they can sign-in or sign-up by selecting the signin/signup link at the bottom of the page.
 ![Alt text](./images/oink-homesceen.png)